 She's also the host and producer of Wanna Know Idaho, Idaho's audience-powered podcast.

-She earned her production chops at American Public Media, where she interned for Marketplace Tech Report and American RadioWorks.
-Frankie was also a researcher in Minnesota Public Radio's newsroom for an investigative report on bullying.
+Frankie earned her production chops at American Public Media, where she interned for Marketplace Tech Report and American RadioWorks.
+She was also a researcher in Minnesota Public Radio's newsroom for an investigative report on bullying.

 Frankie was a fellow with the Institute for Journalism & Natural Resources in 2013 and again in 2015 and 2018, where she began to hone her environmental reporting skills.